Skylar Mays

-Skylar Justin Mays (born September 5, 1997) is an American professional basketball player for Budućnost of the Montenegrin Prva A Liga, the ABA League and the EuroCup.
+Skylar Justin Mays (born September 5, 1997) is an American professional basketball player for the South East Melbourne Phoenix of the Australian National Basketball League (NBL).
 He played college basketball for the LSU Tigers.

 Early life

 Mays grew up in Baton Rouge, Louisiana and attended the Louisiana State University Laboratory School (U-High), where he began playing on the varsity basketball team in eighth grade.
 He dunked for the first time as a freshman.
 He was named first-team All-State in his sophomore and junior seasons as he helped lead the Cubs to back to back state championships.
 As a junior, he averaged 9.1 points, 8.1 assists and 3.2 rebounds.
 Mays transferred to Findlay Prep in Henderson, Nevada before his senior year and averaged 10.9 points, 5.3 assists, 3.0 rebounds and 2.7 steals in his only season with the Pilots.
 Rated a three-star recruit, Mays initially committed to play college basketball at Louisiana State during his sophomore year before re-opening his recruitment to other schools shortly before he transferred to Findlay.
 Mays eventually re-committed to LSU after considering offers from Baylor, UNLV, Oklahoma State, Memphis, California and Stanford.